TonySombrero/GeoHaz_Early_Warning/README.md

 Update the section for sms protocols with your specific number and the code for the specific carrier.

 Also update the email protocols, as well as use your own email to send the messages to your phone/email.

+It is required to manually override blocks from unidentified developers for the email protocol for both sms and email messages to go through.
+2 factor identification will also need to be manually removed, it is recommended to create a dummy email to use as the sending email to prevent any security hacks with critical emails.

 # Get Hash